Everything is more expensive right now and uou’ve done what you can to cut back your spending.

 Chances are you do some of your shopping online.
 Whether it’s pet food from Walmart, a new outfit from Macy’s or even a flight home for summer vacation, you’re probably leaving money on the table.

-A free website called Rakuten has the hookup with just about every online store you shop, which means it can give you a kickback every time you buy.
+A free website called Rakuten has the hookup with just about every online store you shop, which means it can give you up to 40% cash back every time you buy something.

 Rice says she uses Rakuten for things she already has to buy, like rental cars and flights.